 Feng Shui is a mysterious yet practical Chinese art of working with your environment to promote harmony and balance in your life.
-There are many things I could share about Feng Shui but for now I thought I’d address a few common misconceptions with these 5 things to know about Feng Shui.
+There are many things I could share about Feng Shui.
+For now I thought I’d address a few common misconceptions with these 5 things to know about Feng Shui.

 1. Feng Shui is over 3,000 years old but it has been adapted to our modern way of living.